 We are a diverse group of people who respect each other's varying experiences and perspectives.

-We engage in active discussion and debate in an atmosphere of civility and mutual respect, inperson and online, inside and outside the classroom.
+We engage in active discussion and debate in an atmosphere of civility and mutual respect, in-person and online, inside and outside of the formal classroom and campus.